Can You Drink On Ibuprofen?

 - Diuretics: Ibuprofen can reduce the effectiveness of diuretics, such as furosemide or hydrochlorothiazide (HCTZ).

-- Methotrexate: Ibuprofen may increase the toxicity of methotrexate, used to treat certain cancers, psoriasis, and rheumatoid arthritis.
+- Methotrexate: Ibuprofen may increase the toxicity of methotrexate, which is used to treat certain cancers, psoriasis, and rheumatoid arthritis.

-- SSRI antidepressants: Ibuprofen may increase the risk of bleeding when taken with selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, sertraline, or citalopram.
+- SSRI antidepressants: Ibuprofen may increase the risk of bleeding when used with selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, sertraline, or citalopram.

 - Other NSAIDs: Taking ibuprofen with other NSAIDs, such as aspirin, naproxen, or diclofenac, can increase the risk of side effects and complications.

-It is important to inform your healthcare provider of all medications and supplements you are taking before starting ibuprofen.
+Advise your doctor of all medicines and supplements you are taking before starting ibuprofen.
 They can advise you on potential interactions and how to avoid them.

 Ibuprofen Side Effects

-While ibuprofen is safe for most people when used as directed, it can cause side effects, including:
+While ibuprofen is safe for most people when taken as directed, it can cause side effects, including:

 - Upset stomach, nausea, or vomiting: Ibuprofen can irritate your stomach lining and cause these symptoms.